gajaharan/offer-microservice/README.md

 ### Assumptions
 * Spent time designing the endpoint using Swaggerhub and created the swagger yaml file (in main resource folder).
-* Offer model is used is used as POST payload, GET response and entity.
-Ideally would of seperated this as three seperate models.
 * Kept the controller as simple as possible with three endpoints (create, retrieve by id, cancel by id)
 * Most of the business logic in the Offer Service
-* If time permitted would like to add friendly validation to the start and end date, so the user will get a 400 response about correct date format, if the start date is before end date, etc. Assuming the front end will check this.
+* If time permitted would like to add friendly validation to the start and end date, so the user will get a 400 response about valid date, if the start date is before end date, etc. Assuming the front end will check this.
 * The offer expiry is checked when the offer is retrieved.
 * Offer statuses are saved into the database